iliasChymas/VsCode-ErrorHopper/README.md

-# ErrorHopper
+# DiagnosticHopper

-**ErrorHopper** is a Visual Studio Code extension that lets you quickly hop to any error or warning in your workspace with a single command.
+**DiagnosticHopper** is a Visual Studio Code extension that lets you quickly hop to any diagnostic (error, warning, info, or hint) in your workspace with a single command.
 No more scrolling or searching—just jump straight to the problem!

 ---

 ## Features

-- 🐸 **Hop to any error or warning** in your workspace using a quick pick menu.
+- 🐸 **Hop to any diagnostic** (error, warning, info, or hint) in your workspace using a quick pick menu.
-- 🚀 **Instant navigation**: Select an error and jump directly to its location in the file.
+- 🚀 **Instant navigation**: Select a diagnostic and jump directly to its location in the file.
-- 🎯 **Works with all diagnostics**: Supports errors and warnings from any language or extension that uses VS Code's diagnostics API.
+- 🎯 **Works with all diagnostics**: Supports diagnostics from any language or extension that uses VS Code's diagnostics API.

 ---

 ## Getting Started

-1. Install **ErrorHopper** from the VS Code Marketplace.
+1. Install **DiagnosticHopper** from the VS Code Marketplace.
 2. Open the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`).
-3. Run the command: `ErrorHopper: Jump to Error`.
+3. Run the command: `DiagnosticHopper: Jump to Diagnostic`.
-4. Select an error or warning from the list to hop to its location.
+4. Select a diagnostic from the list to hop to its location.

 ---